Kuchulem/Apicalypse.DotNet/README.md

 ```

 # Usage

+For a full reference to the library go [there](https://github.com/Kuchulem/Apicalypse.DotNet/wiki/Library-Reference)

 The entry point of the library is the `RequestBuilder<T>`.
 The Generic `T` should be a class of the api endpoint.